super-linter/super-linter/.automation/test/terraform_fmt/README.md

 ## Good Test Cases

-The test cases denoted: `LANGUAGE_good_FILE.EXTENSION` are all valid, and should pass successfully when linted.
+The test cases denoted: `LANGUAGE_good_FILE.EXTENSION` are all valid, and should pass successfully when formatted.

-- **Note:** They are linted utilizing the default linter rules.

 ## Bad Test Cases

-The test cases denoted: `LANGUAGE_bad_FILE.EXTENSION` are **NOT** valid, and should trigger errors when linted.
+The test cases denoted: `LANGUAGE_bad_FILE.EXTENSION` are **NOT** valid, and should trigger errors when formatted.

-- **Note:** They are linted utilizing the default linter rules.